sandtiger76/az-104-study-journey/labs/README.md

 ### 📚 Aditional Labs

 These additional labs include custom cleanup scripts and instructions to help you efficiently manage resources and keep your Azure environment tidy and cost-effective.
 They are designed to complement the official Microsoft labs by providing practical, real-world scenarios such as Azure Bastion setup and automated user and group creation.
-A Glossary of Terms section at the end of each lab, providing brief explanations for key terms to help new learners better understand the content.
+A Glossary of Terms section has been added at the end of each lab, providing brief explanations for key terms to help new learners better understand the content.

 - [Azure Bastion setup](https://github.com/sandtiger76/az-104-study-journey/blob/main/labs/More/Azure-Bastion.md)
 - [User & Group Creation with scripts](https://github.com/sandtiger76/az-104-study-journey/blob/main/labs/More/create_users_and_groups.md)